 Greta Thunberg has been kicking butt and taking names for the environment since she was 15 years old.
-Now that she is 18, her fans seem more curious than ever about her future.
-They wonder if she plans to make a career out of climate change, or if she will attend university even as she continues to fight for the planet.
+And as she continues to tirelessly fight for the planet, fans seem more curious than ever about her future.
 Many of her critics, on the other hand, have posed other concerns.
-For example, who supports Greta Thunberg, and where does she get the money to finance her work?
+For example, who supports Greta Thunberg, and how does Thunberg make the money to finance her work?

 Who supports Greta Thunberg?

-Greta Thunberg only just turned 18, which means that up until very recently, her parents were supporting her.
-Thunberg’s mother, Malena Ernman, is an opera singer, and her father, Svante Thunberg, is an actor.
+Up until Thunberg turned 18 in January 2021, her parents were supporting her.
+Thunberg’s mother, Malena Ernman, is an opera singer, and her father, Svante Thunberg, is an actor (though now, he mostly works with his daughter).
 It's fair to assume that she wasn’t exactly impoverished growing up.
 Still, all that world travel over the past few years certainly had to take a toll on the Thunbergs.

 According to the The Toronto Sun, Thunberg’s parents were originally against her environmental activism.
 It wasn’t until they saw all the good she had begun to accomplish that they came on board.
 In March 2020, the Thunbergs released a book they cowrote, titled Our House Is on Fire: Scenes of a Family and a Planet in Crisis.
 And according a Facebook post written by Thunberg, all of the proceeds from that book go to charity.

-In the Facebook post, Thunberg clarified exactly where her money comes from.
+In the Facebook post, shared in February 2019, Thunberg clarified exactly where her money comes from.